maubanel/UE5-Static-Meshes/basic-column-iv/README.md

 ##### `Step 1.`\|`ITSM`|:small_blue_diamond:

-Now lets create the box on top of the column that supports the ceiling pieces.
+Now lets create the box on top of the column that supports the ceiling/beam.
 Go to the **Top** view and make sure you are in **Wireframe** render mode and select a size that works best for you.
 The one I used ended up a bit large which I will fix later.

 ![select box](images/drawBoxOnTop.png)